stat545ubc-2023/mda-torinhalvorson/20231022_MiniDataAnalysis2.md

 ## Do ‘M’ and ‘B’ tumours differ in other characteristics such as symmetry, smoothness, etc?

-*I will begin by looking at differences in symmmetry between ‘B’ and ‘M’ tumours.*
+*I will begin by looking at differences in symmetry between ‘B’ and ‘M’ tumours.*

 2. Compute the number of observations for at least one of your